share-ready video preset

 The file is still useful locally

-Even in a partial-support browser, the route still previews the source, shows the metadata, and lets you leave with a captured still frame.
+Even in a partial-support browser, the page still previews the source, shows the metadata, and lets you leave with a captured still frame.

 Preset-led without becoming a fake shortcut